Logic – Lewis Carroll & Alice

 Carroll had many conflicting feelings about control, as well as structure and instruction.
 On the one hand, he loved to teach people logic and mathematics, and on the other he loved the freedom of emotional expression, both a poet and mathematician as Poe’s detective Dupin would say.
 Like Dupin, Carroll loved contradiction, one of the central issues of logic and truth.
 Many want to find or build a form that fits everyone, and others want to see or use forms as they fit but not universally, and Carroll was on both sides, which his White Knight calls a-sitting on a gate and Carroll says our American cousins call sitting on the fence.
 This both some and some-not position is the third of the Buddhist Nagarjuna’s four things (catuskoti), but denied by Leibniz and Kant’s Principle of Non-Contradiction (PNC).
 In many ways there are rules that can’t or shouldn’t be contradicted, and in many ways there are not, much as there are and aren’t rules in chaotic croquet under the uneven rule of the Queen of Hearts.

-Whether or not there is a moral or rules to life is the deeper contradictory moral of Wonderland and the Looking Glass world.
+Whether or not there is a moral or rules to life is one of the deeper contradictory lessons of Wonderland and the Looking Glass world.
 Carroll loved contradictions and double-meanings, and he gave the Liddell sisters Holiday House (1839) as a Christmas present, which broke from tradition as a children’s book by encouraging imagination rather than merely moralizing.
 In the story, a brother and sister full of energy and plans are overseen by a prickly governess and amused by a humorous uncle who likes to tell stories.
 The book was a model for Carroll’s own, and Wonderland was loved by children and adults as it mocks moralizing authorities talking down to subordinates, much as a governess does to children.
 Carroll would marvel at high-born children lecturing servants as if the servants were the children, which is how the lower class were treated.
 In a letter to a child sent with a different book, Carroll said the book has a moral, so it need not be mentioned that it is not a book by himself.
 Like Poe, Carroll doesn’t say all he means, nor does he say we ever can.

 Morals are mocked often in Alice’s adventures, but they are a part of growing up, even if adults remain absurd.
 Several times Alice is asked to recite nursery rhymes, not because they are useful information to adults but because they teach children to obey and repeat adults and themselves, and Alice mis-recites the rhymes, creating more entertaining and dangerous versions in spite of herself.
 Carroll wrote silly poetry as a child for his sisters and brothers with mock Victorian morals such as Don’t dream and Never stew your sister.
 One poem mocks Christian hypocrisy, saying, If you are able, don’t have a stable, with any mangers; Be rude to strangers, followed with the overall moral Behave.
 Another is worth quoting in full: